ZhaoChenCivilSciML/PiKNODE/SDOF Silverbox System/README.md

 This is the third case study from our paper.
-Please find the open-source dataset from
+Please find the open-source data from
 https://www.nonlinearbenchmark.org/benchmarks

-We thank the website “Nonlinear Benchmark” for hosting this silverbox dataset.
+We thank the website “Nonlinear Benchmark” for hosting the Silverbox dataset.